 It’s always worth keeping an eye on upcoming career trends to boost your career longevity and maximize your earning potential.

 What Does the Current Job Market Look Like?

-While there are some differences country-to-country, the job market is starting to look more favourable than in 2020.
-Many see a stabilizing of jobs as countries begin to emerge from winter lockdowns and get their COVID vaccination programs underway.
+While there are some differences country-to-country, the job market is starting to look more favourable than in 2021.
+Many see a stabilizing of jobs as countries begin to emerge from lockdowns and get their COVID vaccination programs underway.